Decolonizing the Christian message from a native perspective

 What role should Abya Yala theology play in this context?
 Abya Yala theology decolonizes the Christian message from a native perspective.
 We reclaim our full humanity in our land, which is the sacred and living space of our motherland.

 Yenny Delgado– Psychologist and Theologian.
-Director of Publica Theology and convener of Mujeres Doing Theology in Abya Yala.
-She writes about the intersections between ancestral memory, decolonization, and public faith.
-Currently, she is a doctoral student in Social Science of Religion at the University of Lausanne.
+Director of Publica and convener of Mujeres Doing Theology in Abya Yala.
+She writes about the intersections between ancestral memory, decolonization, womanist, and public faith.
+Currently, she is a Ph.D candidate in Psychology of Religion at the University of Lausanne.

 Claudio Ramirez -Theologian with a master’s degree in Dogmatic Theology from the Catholic University of Córdoba, Argentina.
 Founder of Ñawi intercultural dialogue.
 He writes about eco-theology, indigenous spirituality, and liberation.
 Currently, he is a professor of theology at the Catholic University of Salta.